GeveoAu/blog/_posts/2018-11-05-Timely-triggered-PDF-reports-using-Azure-Functions.md

 ### Creating Azure Functions

-First, we will create an azure function in visual studio.
-You can follow this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs) to learn how to create an azure function and publish it to azure.
-When adding a new Azure function to the azure function project, select Time Trigger as shown in the below diagram.
+First, we will create an Azure Function in visual studio.
+You can follow this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs) to learn how to create an Azure Function and publish it to Azure.
+When adding a new Azure Function to the Azure Function project, select Time Trigger as shown in the below diagram.

 <img src="/img/ravidu0.PNG" height="277" width="426" />